Ann Allen Shockley: Racism, homophobia, and sexism

-Throughout most of Shockley's writings, she explores contemporary racism and the every day struggles of being African American.
-She often writes about LGBT+ women who are in the African American community and facing triple oppression.
-In writing on these topics, Shockley hoped to make people in the African American community realize their similarities as well as differences.
+Throughout most of her writings, Shockey explores contemporary racism and the everyday struggles of being African-American.
+She often writes about LGBT+ women who are in the African-American community and facing triple oppression.
+In writing on these topics, Shockley hoped to make people in the African-American community realize their similarities as well as differences.

-Her first novel, Loving Her was the first of its kind as it worked to validate interracial lesbian love.
-It was also the first novel to use a female African American protagonist.
+Shockley's first novel, Loving Her (1974), was the first of its kind as it worked to validate interracial lesbian love.
+It was also the first novel to use a female, same-gender-loving/lesbian, African-American protagonist.
 Through her character Renay, who leaves her abusive husband for a white, rich woman, Shockley explores what being an African American, female and homosexual is like in America in the twentieth century, whom she tries to "normalize".

-In her collection of short stories, The Black and White of It, Shockley also stages an African American lesbian as the main characters, using successful women who are professional and strong in nature face struggles with sexuality.
+In her collection of short stories, The Black and White of It, Shockley also stages an African-American lesbian as the main characters, using successful women who are professional and strong in nature face struggles with sexuality.
 In "Play It but Don't Say it", Shockley places a Congresswoman as her protagonist, and in "Holly Craft Isn't Gay", the character, a successful singer, goes as far as attempting to have a child in order to appear straight.
-Say Jesus and Come to Me works to also confront homophobia, however it is largely critiquing the church, a theme not yet explored in Loving Her or The Black and White of It.
-Shockley's nonfiction works such as her section in Home Girls: A Black Feminist Anthology edited by Barbara Smith also confront these same issues revolving around sexuality in the African American community.
+Say Jesus and Come to Me works to also confront homophobia; however, it is largely critiquing the church, a theme not yet explored in Loving Her or The Black and White of It.
+Shockley's nonfiction works, such as her section in Home Girls: A Black Feminist Anthology edited by Barbara Smith, also addresses these same issues revolving around sexuality in the African-American community.

-Celebrating Hotchclaw looks to Historically Black Colleges to explore power relationships and conflicts within Black communities, especially relating to financial hardship and corruption.
+Celebrating Hotchclaw looks to historically Black colleges to explore power relationships and conflicts within Black communities, especially relating to financial hardship and corruption.